-Vegetation dynamics following low-intensity ground fire disturbance in a rare ecosystem subtype - grassy balds - and management implications for conservation of Round Bald
+Vegetation dynamics disturbance in a rare ecosystem subtype - grassy balds - and implications for conservation of Round Bald

 Master’s student thesis proposal for Western Carolina Universtiy

-J. Ted Hillert
+J. Ted HillertINTRODUCTION

-Disclaimer This is not a full literature review.
-I still have >12 sources to read and annotate and whatnot.
-However, it’s been too long (I’ve been slacking) and I NEEDED to put something down (I’m ignoring the fact that its crap verbose, conciseness can come later).
-Secondly, I wanted to make sure I got something in before the start of the semester, in order to get it review’d and edited by the middle (hopefully) of January.
-So long as I keep my ducks in a row, I plan to have a full draft by MARCH.

-INTRODUCTION

 History, in briefs

-Upper montane treeless meadows - balds - host high floral diversity, panoramic views of the landscape, and origins shrouded in mystery (Murdock 1968, Gersmehl 1970, Hamel and Somers 1990).
-There has been much in the way of “bald history” in the literature, but there is relatively little regarding vegetation dynamics following disturbance.
+Upper montane treeless meadows - balds - host high floral diversity, panoramic views of the landscape, and origins shrouded in mystery (Murdock 1968, Gersmehl 1970, Hamel and Somers 1990) editThere has been much in the way of “bald history” in the literature, but there is relatively little regarding vegetation dynamics following disturbance.
 Management of these balds varies by agency, type of bald - heath or grass, and proposed history - whether it was cleared, grazed, burned, or some combination of these (Lindsay and Bratton 1979b, Weigl and Knowles 1995, 2014).
 Separating bald origins and subtype vegetation dynamics is key to preserving these dwindling ecosystems and to conserve them for future generations to enjoy (Moravek et al. 2013).
 Here, our intention was to examine changes in the vegetation community following a low-intensity ground fire in February of 2022, that burned approximately 24 acres on Carver’s Gap.
-Fortunately, there was pre-burn data from a recent study by Stokes and Horton (2022), they had examined the vegetation composition following 30 years of mowing management (Murdock 1968, Hamel and Somers 1990) using the similar methods used here.
+Fortunately, there was pre-burn data from a recent study by Stokes and Horton (2022), that examined the vegetation composition following 30 years of mowing management (Murdock 1968, Hamel and Somers 1990)edit using the similar methods used here.

 Woody Encroachment

 The United States Forest Service (USFS) acquired Southern Appalachian bald lands in the early 1900s [include approx date] after which point, active management ceased and nature took its course of these supposedly anthropogenic ecosystem subtypes (Lindsay and Bratton 1979a, 1979b, Lindsay and Bratton 1980).
 Following management cessation, the range of grass balds along the Southern Appalachian Mountains (SAMs) has decreased by [find approx %] since Murdock (1968) surveyed the bald in the 1980s.
-A repeated survey of the balds of Carver’s Gap in 2020 by Stokes and Horton (2022), revealed a [find % dec/inc] in the cover of Rubus allegheniensis and Rubus canadensis (Rubus) two primary invasive species transforming this grassy bald into a heath bald.
+A repeated survey of the balds of Carver’s Gap in 2020 by Stokes and Horton (2022), revealed a [find % dec/inc] in the cover of editRubus allegheniensis and Rubus canadensis (Rubus) two primary invasive species transforming this grassy bald into a heath bald.

 Managment Practices

-Management of balds along the Southern Appalachian Mountains varies by agency and suspected origins, with most practices promoting mowing or grazing, with few instances of fire for clearing.
+Management of balds along the Southern Appalachian Mountains varies by agency and suspected origins of the bald, with most practices promoting mowing or grazing, with few instances of fire for clearing.
 When used, fire needs to be of high intensity or high duration to provide a significant effect against woody encroachment (Lindsay and Bratton 1980).
 Germination requirements of the invasive genus Rubus include scarification - some damage to the seed has to occur (Davies 1998) - fire can provide that damage and could possibly alter growth patterns the following season.
 Sufficiently hot or lengthy burns have the potential to retard the growth of blackberry, however post-burn analysis of the vegetation community indicates that the resulting community is not characteristic of grass balds (Lindsay and Bratton 1980).
-Likewise, prescribed burns are difficult to manage at such high elevations and soil moisture levels, not to mention the understudied effects on rare and endemic species of true balds.
+Likewise, prescribed burns are difficult to manage at such high elevations and soil moisture levels, not to mention the understudied effects on rare and endemic species of true editbalds.

 Round Bald